 But when we're doing it at home with ourselves we are always staying in that shell practicing, playing with ourselves, conquering that room.

 It's so crucial to have certain accountability, to operate at a certain frequency and energy level when you really start doing things, you really start opening up and becoming more active and positive.

 And it is a certain sequence.
 We want to build that skill, that muscle step by step.
 We don't want to lose that momentum.
 I like the analogy with an airplane - we want to put some extra effort to overcome gravity and take off.

 So to overcome that gravity, to feel that momentum, to live at that higher frequency and energy level I do suggest joining the programs.

-I run Free From Stutter Program and I believe that it's the best one. :)
+I run the Free From Stutter Program and I believe that it's the best one. :)